skrattaren/apf.rst/apf.rst

   – what with the Masque of the Red Death and stuff like that, the joke is just lying there waiting for anyone to pick it up."

-  "`The Masque of the Red Death`_" is a well-known story by Edgar Allan Poe, in which the nobility, in a decadent and senseless attempt to escape from the plague that's ravishing the land, lock themselves up a castle and hold a big party.
+  **The Masque of the Red Death** is a well-known story by Edgar Allan Poe, in which the nobility, in a decadent and senseless attempt to escape from the plague that's ravishing the land, lock themselves up a castle and hold a big party.
 At which a costumed personification of Death, of